-Leases of plant and equipment where the Group retains substantially all risks and rewards incidental to ownership are classified as operating leases.

-The leasing of certain plant and equipment is included with other services provided and the revenue from such activities is classified as rendering of services.
-Rental income from operating leases is recognised in profit or loss on a straight-line basis over the lease term.
+Leases where the Group retains substantially all risks and rewards incidental to ownership are classified as operating leases.
+Rental income from operating leases (net of any incentives given to the lessees) is recognised in profit or loss on a straight-line basis over the lease term.

-Initial indirect costs incurred by the Group in negotiating and arranging operating leases are added to the carrying amount of the leased assets and recognised as an expense in profit or loss over the lease term on the same basis as the lease income.
+Initial direct costs incurred by the Group in negotiating and arranging operating leases are added to the carrying amount of the leased assets and recognised as an expense in profit or loss over the lease term on the same basis as the lease income.